Gone too soon: Friends and colleagues remember Sushant Singh Rajput | Entertainment

 Rajput, 34, was found dead at his Bandra residence on June 14, 2020.

-A popular face on the Indian television courtesy the hit soap opera ''Pavitra Rishta'', Rajput made his feature debut in 2013 with ''Kai Po Che!'', directed by Kapoor.
-The duo went on to become friends, later re-teaming for 2018's ''Kedarnath''.
-The director said he is yet to come to terms with Rajput's death.
+A popular face on the Indian television courtesy the hit soap opera ''Pavitra Rishta'', Rajput made his feature film debut in 2013 with ''Kai Po Che!''.

+Ekta Kapoor shared a series of pictures on her Instagram page and hashtagged the caption, ''Remembering Sushant Singh Rajput.'' ''Wished on the stars with you...
+Now I wish on a star knowing it's you,'' she wrote.
+The producer was instrumental in giving Rajput his breakthrough with the hit show ''Pavitra Rishta'' in 2009.

+Abhishek Kapoor, who directed Rajput in ''Kai Po Che!'' and ''Kedarnath'', said he is yet to come to terms the actor's demise.

-Rajput's friend and casting director Chhabra, who directed the actor in his last cinematic outing ''Dil Bechara'', shared Kapoor's sentiment.
+Rajput's friend and casting director Mukesh Chhabra, who directed the actor in his last cinematic outing ''Dil Bechara'', shared Abhishek Kapoor's sentiment.

 ''Nothing seems to be the same.
 The void you left behind still remains.
 Here's hoping I'll see you once again.
 Miss you brother. #stillnumb #sushantsinghrajput,'' he added.